m2x07/easy-arch-install/README.md

 For slower connections, you might want to change the ParallelDownloads to 3.<br>
 Using the keybinds given on the bottom of the screen, Write the file and exit

-Now lets install the packages
+Now lets install the packages and wait for the installation to finish
 ```bash
 pacstrap /mnt base linux linux-firmware vim nano
 ```